amercader/ckanext-embeddings/README.md

 ## Customizing

 You can choose the backend used to generate the embeddings by settings the `ckanext.embeddings.backend` config option.
-Right now the plugins includes two backends, one that runs locally using  [Sentence Transformers](https://www.sbert.net/)'s `all-MiniLM-L6-v2` model (`sentence_transformers`, the default one) and one that uses OpenAI's Embeddings API (`openai`).
+Right now the plugin includes two backends, one that runs locally using  [Sentence Transformers](https://www.sbert.net/)'s `all-MiniLM-L6-v2` model (`sentence_transformers`, the default one) and one that uses OpenAI's Embeddings API (`openai`).
 You will need to provide an API key for this one, either via the `ckanext.embeddings.openai.api_key` config option or a `OPENAI_API_KEY` env var.

 Additionally, it's really easy to provide your own backends.
 You can write your own class that inherits from